filenda/filenda-blog/data/blog/how-pomodoro-can-save-you.md

 4. After completing four cycles, take a **longer break (15–30 minutes)**.
 5. Preferably, **don’t pause the timer**.
 However, emergencies happen—if your grandmother hurts her knee in jiu-jitsu class, feel free to pause it (keeping interruptions rare and humorous is ideal!).

+## 6. Suggestions for what to do on resting intervals

+- Medidate
+- Dish washing
+- Vaccuuming the room
+- Put the dishes back in the cupboard
+- Put your dirty clothes to wash
+- Have a nice strecht
+- Avoid cheap dopamine such as social media feed scrolling during the resting intervals.
+It can make it harder to get back on the grind / focus mode

 Ultimately, adapt these guidelines to your personal work style.
 The goal is to maintain productivity while enjoying your tasks more.